CanPixel/aether/README.md

 - Tauri desktop shell using Rust commands and native child webview browser surfaces.
 - Browser tabs with dynamic sizing, favicons, page-theme tinting, back/forward history, and dashboard/browser switching.
-- Æther dashboard with saved portals, saved iCE atlases, and knowledge hub accordions.
+- ÆTHER dashboard with saved portals, saved iCE atlases, and knowledge hub accordions.
 - Saved portals can be reordered by dragging and reopened as browser tabs.
 - Knowledge hubs can be created, edited, deleted, reordered, assigned icons, and expanded as accordions.
 - Captured source cards appear as compact scrollable lists inside hubs and can be dragged between knowledge hubs.